We have outlined the best things to do and added all of our insider tips to help you have the best time in St. Petersburg.

 Thanks to the metro system, it's simple to get around.
 The metro here is huge, second only to the metro in Moscow if you're looking at big and impressive metros in Russia.

 It's 45 rubles per ride anywhere in the city with unlimited transfers, or you can buy multi-ride cards.
-For a weekend, you'll only need a small multi-ride packet, maybe 10 depending on your itinerary.
+For a weekend, you'll only need a few coins, depending on how much walking you want to do.
+I got 4 tokens for a weekend (2 to get me from the train station and back, and 2 to get me to the hostel on the other side of town).

 You can easily buy tickets via the kiosks you'll find inside the metro stations.
 They're in English, so as long as you have cash, you'll be set to buy a ticket.
 There are five lines which are all color coded: M1 is red, M2 is yellow, M3 is blue, M4 is green, and M5 is violet.
 Easy enough.